Writer. Digital Strategist. Red Pump Rocker. Techie.

-A ten-year blogging veteran, she is the voice behind Awesomely Luvvie, a respected entertainment and humor blog that covers everything pop culture – from TV, movies and technology to life’s random adventures.
-Her latest site is Awesomely Techie, which aims to teach people how to use technology to make life easier.
+An eleven-year blogging veteran, she is the voice behind Awesomely Luvvie, a respected entertainment and humor blog that covers everything pop culture – from TV, movies and technology to life’s random adventures.
+Her latest site is Awesomely Techie, that teaches people how to use technology to make their personal and professional lives easier.

 In 2012, she made history by being one of the first brown/black bloggers to do press coverage at the Academy Awards.
 She is also winner of the Women’s Media Center’s 2012 Social Media Award for using her voice and humor for pop culture, gender and racial justice.

 An alum of the University of Illinois, Luvvie’s background is in Marketing, Communications and New Media.
 As a social media strategist, she helps clients maximize their online presence by using digital tools effectively.
 She has presented at several conferences, including SXSW, Social Media Week (Chicago and Lagos), Nonprofit Technology Conference, BlogHer, AFTRA Broadcast Conference, Chicago Social Media Summit, FOCUS100, Social Media for Nonprofits Conference, among others.
 She’s also an instructor at StoryStudio Chicago, often selling out her blogging and social media classes.